 Header Information iPlanetDirectoryPro Used for session information.
-See "Implementing Session State" in the Authentication and Single Sign-On Guide.
+See "Implementing Client-Based Sessions" in the Authentication and Single Sign-On Guide.
 X-OpenAM-Username,X-OpenAM-Password Used to pass credentials in REST calls that use the HTTP POST method.

-Information See "Authentication and Logout" in the Authentication and Single Sign-On Guide.
-Used to request a specific AM endpoint version.
+Header Information See "Authentication and Logout using REST" in the Authentication and Single Sign-On Guide.
+Accept-API-Version Used to request a specific AM endpoint version.
 See "REST API Versioning" in the Authentication and Single Sign-On Guide.
-Required for cross-origin calls to AM REST API endpoints.
-Used to ensure the correct version of a resource will be affected when making a REST call, for example when updating an UMA resource set.
-See "To Update an UMA Resource Set" in the User-Managed Access (UMA) 2.0 Guide.
+Content-Type Required for cross-origin calls to AM REST API endpoints.
+If-Match,If-None-Match Used to ensure the correct version of a resource will be affected when making a REST call, for example when updating an UMA resource.
+See "To Update an UMA Resource" in the User-Managed Access (UMA) 2.0 Guide .